Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * One of the main CRUD functionalities.

-* Users who create reviews are able to edit their review.
+* Users who create reviews can edit their review.
 Users can change the text content or their product rating.

 * If the user clicks on the edit icon, a new text window appears, as does a rating dropdown box and a submit button.